opatiny/chemexper-internship-workbook/variousIT/docker.md

 - `containerPort`: port number on the container (must be the one that the image needs)
 - `localPort`: port on the local machine, be careful not to have clashes
 - `-d`: detach -> to run in the background
-- `-it`: interactive mode -> attach a terminal session in which logging will be made
+- `-it`: interactive mode (foreground) -> attach a terminal session in which logging will be made
 - `-p`: publish -> the ports exposed and how internal ports are connected to external ones
 - `--name`: gives a name to the container